JuliaLang/www.julialang.org/blog/2021/12/dtable-performance-assessment.md

 In the first benchmark we're performing a simple `map` operation on the full table.

 At first glance it's clear that the overhead coming from the partitioning and parallelization present in the `DTable` and `Dask` is not paying off in this benchmark.
-The `DataFrames.jl` package is leading here with the `DTable` being on average 50% slower.
+The `DataFrames.jl` package is leading here with the `DTable` being on average 2.5 times slower.

 At the smaller chunksize (`10^6`) the `DTable` is scaling better than its competitor, which isn't greatly affected by that parameter.
-Overall the `DTable` managed to offer an average ~4 times speedup compared to `Dask` across all the tested configurations.
+Overall the `DTable` managed to offer an average ~4.9 times speedup compared to `Dask` across all the tested configurations.

 DTable command: `map(row -> (r = row.a1 + 1,), d)`